th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 With the GPL license on Ouroboros, Sander and myself decided to continue to update the prototype and build a bit of a website for it.
-So, if you made it all the end to this blog post: thank you for your interest in the project, that's why we did what we did, and continue to do what we do.
+So, if you made it all the way to the end of this blog post: thank you for your interest in the project, that's why we did what we did, and continue to do what we do.

 Stay curious,